 Practical Examples

-Let’s see snippets in action.
+Let’s see snippets in action and their impact on search marketing.

 Example 1: Recipe Site

-• Added a numbered list: “1.
+- Added a numbered list: “1.
 Mix flour and sugar.
-2. Add eggs.”
+2. Add eggs to your recipe for a richer flavor and better engagement in the search engine results page.

-• Used recipe schema markup.
+- Used recipe schema markup.

 Example 2: Tech Blog

-Goal: Rank for “what is 5G?”
+Goal: Rank for “What is 5G?”
 Strategy:

 Actionable Snippet Checklist